 Lake Tikitapu, 723 Tarawera Road, Rotorua 3040, Telephone: 07 362 8120

 The location of the Blue Lake Top 10 Holiday Park is very special.
-Nestled in among native bush and at the foot of Lake Tikitapu a.k.a.
-The Blue Lake, campers get to wake up in the morning to the gentle sound of birdsong and the sight of the bush-clad hills fringing the beautiful lake.
+Nestled in among native bush and at the foot of Lake Tikitapu, better known as The Blue Lake.
 As you might expect, there are numerous activities to enjoy on the lake including kayaking, boating, waterskiing, fishing, swimming and the 14 acres of grounds within the holiday park also contains a children's playground with trampoline.

 The holiday park is only a ten minute drive from the centre of Rotorua and therefore an appealing choice for those wanting to have access to the amenities of a city but rural enough to embrace the ambience of camping in the great outdoors.
 The Blue Lake does host yearly sporting events so book ahead early or make sure you are not clashing with any major event.
 Opportunities to walk around the lake, visit other lakes such as Okareka and Tarawera and mountain biking in the Whakarewarewa Forest are all available nearby.